 It is vital that you get a metronome as this is the only tool that can help you reliably increase the speed of your playing.
 You can find several different metronome apps on the app store for free, so pick one and learn how to use it.

-So now that we’ve laid the foundation of improving your chord changes, let’s check out some exercises that will bring us to the next level.
+Now that we’ve laid the foundation of improving your chord changes, let’s check out some exercises that will bring us to the next level!

 To change chords like a pro, always remember:

 - Start slow: master the chords at a certain speed and then increase your pace to get consistently smooth chords

 - Find chord fingerings that are suited for your hand size

 - Stick to a steady pace when performing chord changes

 These exercises are designed to help you improve the speed and timing of your chord changes.
 Begin with the “Countdown changes” before moving on to the “Metronome changes.”

 The first exercise is very simple.
 All that is required is a timer.

 - Begin by setting your countdown timer to 30 seconds.